 As you check your payslip and scan the entries and the total amount, you think something is off.
 Your 13th-month pay seems a little less than what you expected.

 With a bit of disappointment, you wonder.
 How did the company compute your 13th-month pay?
-Did the HR take into consideration your one week leave of absence without pay?
+Did HR take into consideration your one-week leave of absence without pay?

 In this article, I will discuss the answer to the above questions along with many other most frequently asked questions about the 13th-Month Pay Law.

 DISCLAIMER: This article has been written for general informational purposes only and is not legal advice or a substitute for legal counsel.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 The use of the information contained herein does not create an attorney-client relationship between the author and the user/reader.

 - At a Glance: Formula for 13th Month Pay Computation in the Philippines

 - Free 13th-Month Pay Calculators